Rambo (franchise): Future

 In August 2013, it was announced that a Rambo television series was in development.
 The project was stated to include Avi Lerner and Sylvester Stallone in creative capacities.
 Stallone was contractually in negotiations to reprise his role from the film series, with John Morayniss and Lerner serving as executive producers.
 Lerner described the project as "the next phase of the Rambo legacy."
 The series was stated to be a joint-venture production between Nu Image, Millennium Media and eOne, while being shopped around to various television networks.
 By December 2015, the series was ordered by FOX Network and was officially titled Rambo: New Blood.
 Written by Jeb Stuart, the series would center around the complex relationship between John Rambo and an ex-Navy SEAL named J.R., his estranged son.
 Stallone and Stuart joined the production as additional executive producers.
 Later that month, Stallone stated that he would pass on reprising his role.

 By October 2016, the project was temporarily repurposed as a described reboot film with the same title.
 Ariel Vromen joined the production as director, with a script written by Brooks McLaren.
 The project never materialized, in favor of Rambo: Last Blood.
 In November 2018, David Morrell revealed that he was commissioned by Stallone to write the script for the television series, after the previous attempts at launching the project had not succeeded.
-Morrell stated that the reason it had never been filmed, is that creatives had a difficult time completing the story on the story; reiterating that Rambo's son was an ex-Navy SEAL civilian, and comparing the character to The Equalizer.
+Morrell stated that the reason it had never been filmed, is that creatives had a difficult time understanding the story; reiterating that Rambo's son was an ex-Navy SEAL civilian, and comparing the character to The Equalizer.
 Miramax Television was attached to the project during his involvement.

 In September 2019, Stallone announced plans for a prequel project.
 Though he would not reprise the title role, he would like to explore who Rambo was before the war: "the perfect guy", a Jim Thorpe-type super athlete captain of the sports team, and popular kid at school.
 Stallone stated that the series would explore the juxtaposition that took place, to show that joining the military and involved in war, completely changed John Rambo.
 Stallone later teamed with author Chuck Dixon to tell this story in the form of a graphic novel entitled "First Kill".

 In November 2021, Head of Millennium Media Jeffrey Greenstein announced that the studio is once again actively developing a Rambo television series.
 By November 2022, Stallone stated that development on the prequel series is ongoing.
 He said that he would like the project to resemble a Vietnam documentary, with the series showing how war changes a person.
 The plot has John Rambo change from being popular athlete, to what he became in the film series.
 He also stated that the project may end in modern-day, where he "pass[es] the torch", which may resemble the original Rambo: New Blood project.